 For example, (France Algeria, for example, Egypt and Britain, India and Britain…and so on).

-As for Muslims, the basis of their conquest is the inclusion of others into their world (sharing same rights and obligations), with disparities in the application that is tainted by human defects, which in later eras took sometimes a political character due to human weakness.
+As for Muslims, the basis of their conquest is the inclusion of others into their world (sharing the same rights and obligations), with disparities in the application that is tainted by human defects, which in later eras took sometimes a political character due to human weakness.

 It is worth noting here the importance of differentiating between the ideal religion of Islam and the non-ideal Muslims.

-The true religion is one religion, which is to believe in the Creator, who has no partner or child.
+True religion is one religion, which is to believe in the Creator, who has no partner or child.
 The Creator does not incarnate in the form of a human or animal, or an idol.
 Humans have to worship Him alone, not through a priest or saint.

 God said about the true religion in Surah al Baqara 285: